 |Space Telescope Science Institute|

-|ACS Data Handbook 2011|
+|ACS Data Handbook V7.2|

-The calacs package consists of four tasks listed in Table 3.2.
-These tasks, available in the stsdas.hst_calib.acs package, are called automatically by calacs, but each may be run separately should some variation in the normal processing be desired by the user.Table 3.2: Tasks in the calacs Pipeline
+The calacs package consists of five tasks listed in Table 3.2.
+These tasks, available in the HSTCAL package, are automatically called by calacs, but each may be run separately, via acstools in the stsci_python package.Table 3.2: Tasks in the calacs Pipeline

-The flow of data through the ACS calibration pipeline and the decisions made while working with associated data are diagrammed in Figures 3.1, 3.2, and 3.3.
+The flow of data through the ACS calibration pipeline and the decisions made while working with associated data are shown in Figures 3.1, 3.2, and 3.3.
 They’re also outlined below with the calacs tasks and functions in parenthesis.

-• Flag known bad pixels and saturated pixels in the data quality (DQ) array. (acsccd/doDQI or acs2d/doDQI)
+1. Flag known bad pixels and saturated pixels in the data quality (DQ) array. (acsccd/doDQI or acs2d/doDQI)

-• Subtract the bias image (CCD only). (acsccd/doBias)
+2. Subtract the bias image (CCD only). (acsccd/doBias)

-• Perform global linearity corrections (MAMA only). (acs2d/doNonLin)
+8. Perform global linearity corrections (MAMA only). (acs2d/doNonLin)

-• Drizzle input flt.fits images into a combined output image with suffix drz.fits, using bad pixel and cosmic ray masks, while also applying image offsets and performing geometric distortion corrections.
-The resulting image units is in electrons/second.As indicated in Figure 3.1, calibration tasks that are detector-specific (e.g., acsccd for WFC data only) have been separated from tasks that can process both detectors (e.g., acs2d).
-For example, MAMA data obtained with the SBC does not have overscan regions like that in CCD data.The initial processing performed on CCD data alone is shown in Figure 3.2.
+14. Calibrated flt.fits/flc.fits images from “CR-SPLIT” exposures, repeated sub-exposures, “POS TARG” exposures, or dither “PATTERN” exposures may be combined using AstroDrizzle.
+Please refer to the DrizzlePac Handbook and DrizzlePac Web site for information regarding drizzling the images.As indicated in Figure 3.1, calibration tasks that are detector-specific (like acsccd for WFC data only) have been separated from tasks that can process both detectors (such as acs2d).The initial processing performed on CCD data alone is shown in Figure 3.2.
 Reference files appropriate for each processing step and the calibration switches controlling them are also given beside the name of the task they control.
-The output (overscan-trimmed image) from acsccd is then sent through acs2d as shown in Figure 3.3.Processing of raw MAMA data begins with acs2d, which initializes the error and data quality arrays (a step that was performed earlier for CCD data) and applies linearity corrections.Figure 3.1: Flow Diagram for ACS Data, with calacs Task NamesCRCORR Combine observations to reject cosmic rays.RPTCORR Add individual repeat observations (SBC MAMA only).DRIZCORR Drizzle processing.Figure 3.2: Flow Diagram for CCD Data Using acsccd in calacs* The overscan areas are trimmed only if the raw image had “BLEVCORR=PERFORM.”
+The output (overscan-trimmed image) from acsccd is then sent through acscte (if appropriate) and acs2d as shown in Figure 3.3.Processing of raw MAMA data begins with acs2d, which initializes the error and data quality arrays (a step that was performed earlier for CCD data) and applies linearity corrections.Figure 3.1: Flow Diagram for ACS Data, With calacs Task NamesCRCORR Combine observations to reject cosmic rays (CCD only).RPTCORR Add individual repeat observations (SBC MAMA only).DRIZCORR Drizzle processing.Figure 3.2: Flow Diagram for CCD Data Using acsccd and acscte in calacs* The overscan areas are trimmed only if the raw image had “BLEVCORR=PERFORM.”
 In almost all cases, this is the default value.
-Only in rare instances will that keyword be set to “OMIT.”Figure 3.3: Flow Diagram for MAMA and Overscan-trimmed CCD Data using acs2d in calacs
+Only in rare instances will that keyword be set to “OMIT.”Figure 3.3: Flow Diagram for MAMA and Overscan-Trimmed CCD Data Using acs2d in calacs